LeanerCloud/AutoSpotting/START.md

 All the flags are also exposed as environment variables, expected in ALL_CAPS.
 For example using the `-region` command-line flag is equivalent to using the `REGION` environment variable.

+When `tag_filters` is not passed, the default operation is to look for ASG's that have the tag `spot-enabled=true`.
+If you wish to narrow the operation of autospotting to ASGs that match more specific criteria you can specify the matching tags as you see fit.  i.e. `-tag_filters 'spot-enabled=true,Environment=dev,Team=vision'`

 **Note**: These configurations are also implemented when running from Lambda, where they are actually passed as environment variables set by CloudFormation